-Positive Parenting Program to Improve Problem Behaviors in Preschool-Age Children (PriCARE)
+Positive Parenting Program to Improve Problem Behaviors in Preschool-age Children (PriCARE)

 Statement of Problem

 The pediatric primary care setting is an ideal venue to provide parent training and support.
 Between 25%-50% of pediatric office visits involve behavioral or emotional concerns.
-While some patients may require referral to a behavioral health specialist, many children may not require intensive, ongoing behavioral health treatment, especially in the early, formative years when these problem behaviors first develop.
+While some patients may require referral to a behavioral health specialist, many children may not need intensive, ongoing behavioral health treatment, especially in the early, formative years when these problem behaviors first develop.
 Providing a family-centered positive parenting program in the setting of the child’s primary care pediatrician could support parents and prevent future severe behavioral health problems in their children.

 Children's Hospital of Philadelphia, PolicyLab.
 Positive Parenting Program to Improve Problem Behaviors in Preschool-Age Children (PriCARE) [Online].
 Available at: http://www.policylab.chop.edu [Accessed: plug in date accessed here].